 frogs and reptiles.
 It can be usually seen basking on rocks and walls

 Saturday, July 7, 2012

 Tuesday, July 3, 2012

 Sunday, July 1, 2012

-Black-capped Bulbul is a locally common breeding resident of forests, well wooded areas and adjoining home gardens from lowlands to mid hills, while more common in wet zone and riverine habitats of the dry zone.
+Black-capped Bulbul is a locally common endemic bird of forests, well wooded areas and adjoining home gardens from lowlands to mid hills, while more common in wet zone and riverine habitats of the dry zone.
 It lives as pairs or small family parties.
 Its food mainly consists on fruits, berries and insects.
 The breeding season is from March to April and again in August-September.
 The nest is a small cup well concealed among foliage of a low bush or small tree.